pubnub/chat-engine-plugin/README.md

 It's main features are:

-- name spacing plugins to avoid collisions
+- Name spacing plugins to avoid collisions
-- preventing global scope leak in browser
+- Preventing global scope leak in browser
-- consistent API for integration on web and node
+- Consistent API for integration on web and node
-- singular tests for web and node
+- Singular tests for web and node

 ## Setup